softworkz/emby-wiki/Library-items.md

 Contains user state for an item, such as personal rating and playstate.

 ### VideoFormat
 This applicable to videos only.
-This will allow you to determine if a video is 3D. a value of Standard is 2D.
+This will allow you to determine if a video is 3D.
+A value of Standard is 2D.
 Digital3D or Sbs3D represent 3D.

 ### VideoType
 This is applicable to Videos only.
 This will give you the type of video - VideoFile, Bluray, Dvd, HdDvd, Iso.